Table of Contents

 KOGA have minimum standards when it comes to handlebar stiffness and strength.
 A high degree of handlebar stiffness is important for safety, but it’s also about getting the right steering ‘feel’ – make them too stiff and you reduce rider comfort.
 In my opinion, the Denham Bars are spot on in terms of stiffness, comfort and feel.

-One of the biggest differences between the Denham Bar and a Jones Loop or Surly Moloko handlebar is that it fits a handlebar bag.
+One of the biggest differences between the Denham Bar and other similar bars (Jones Loop, Surly Moloko) is that it fits a handlebar bag.
 I like to keep my DSLR camera in a handlebar bag because it best protects my camera from shock and vibrations.
-I also keep other valuables in this bag (passport, money etc), allowing me to take it off my bike in seconds and run into a supermarket, for example.
+I also keep other valuables in this bag (passport, money etc), allowing me to take my important belongings off my bike in a second to run into the supermarket.
+I have also successfully fitted a Ron’s Bikes Fabio’s Chest in size large to my bike, which can still open between the bullhorns.

-For the bullhorns and bar tops, I’d recommend a nice thick bar tape (or even a double wrap!) as it will dampen more vibrations.
-Check out the gel cork bar tape from Cinelli ($16 on Amazon) for something nice and comfortable.
+For the bullhorns and bar tops, I’d recommend a nice thick bar tape (I use a double-layer wrap) as it will dampen more vibrations and provide a larger diameter handhold.
+Check out the gel cork bar tape from Cinelli ($16 on Amazon) for something nice and comfortable; you can use any old bar tape you can find for the lower layer.

 As KOGA is a bicycle company first, their components are exclusively available through their dealer network only (much like Giant or Specialized parts and accessories).
-I know that Vakantiefietser (NL) keep these in stock and ship internationally, and so does CycleSense (UK).
-If you know of other dealers that ship internationally, please let me know.
+I know that Vakantiefietser (NL) sell them and ship internationally, and so do CycleSense (UK) and JustPedal (NL).